 I had the chance to play there yesterday along with the LA Golf Group I belong to through meetup.com.
 I was curious to see how the course was looking and playing, though I knew to lower my expectations based on the reviews I have seen so far on greenskeeper.org.

-My previous review of this course featured some unflattering photos because I played it on a very poor weather day.
+My previous review of this course from 2012 featured some unflattering photos because I played it on a very poor weather day.
 Unfortunately, that was the same case yesterday.
 When combined with the current “work in progress” course conditions, I feel bad posting some of these.
 However, I just want to show how the course is coming along.

 I’ve always been a fan of this course and I am rooting for it to succeed.
 I think it’s one of the more unique layouts in Southern California (especially the Inland Empire) because of it’s links approach.
 The Carnoustie-inspired burns (actually it’s just one continuous drainage ditch that is several miles in length) running throughout the course are something you won’t find anywhere else around here.
-The sight lines are tricky and the layout is a lot of fun, but also can be frustrating because it doesn’t take much for a big score to add up on any given hole.
+The sight lines are very deceptive and the layout is a lot of fun, but also can be frustrating because it doesn’t take much for a big score to add up on any given hole.